soleilEye/SOC-Analyst/README.md

 ### General Routine

 Throughout the day a SOC analyst will generally examine alerts on the SIEM and determine which ones are real threats.
 To reach a conclusion he/she will utilize various security products such as EDR (Endpoint Detection and Response), Log Management and SOAR.
-We will explain in detail why and how these products are used later in the training program.
+We will explain in detail why and how these products are used later.

 To be a successful SOC analyst who is not dependent on security products and can correctly analyze SIEM alerts one needs to have the following competencies.